emedee/book-mark-landing-page/README.md

 # Book-mark-landing-page
-Created using HTML, CSS and JAVASCRIPT
+A simple webpage created using HTML, CSS and JAVASCRIPT